ecs2pw/LungRadiomics/analyze/README.md

 # Analysis Programs
 These files are used to visualize results from the extracted radiomic features. **I cannot guarantee that all of these files still work as intended.** The important ones should, but not all of them have been maintained as file structures have changed.
-Below is a simple explanation of what each file *should* do, listed approximately in order of importance.
+Below is a simple explanation of what each file *should* do, listed approximately in order of importance.  **Note:** Many of the below files make use of time data from when each patient's scans were taken.
+Since this data is not present in the images themselves it should be entered in a file Dates.csv in the `dataset` directory, with the initials of each patient at the top of each collumn and the dates in mm/dd/yy format underneath, starting from Pre,PreN1,... and working backwards.

 * ITV_viewer.py
   * Displays values and trendlines for radiomic features taken from the ITV and Random_ITV.
 Plots are displayed with feature value on the y-axis and days before diagnosis on the x-axis, ITV plotted in blue and Random_ITV plotted in red.